pudly/schmopera-hugo/content/articles/allison-cociani-s-beauty-s-beast.md

 related_companies = []
 related_people = []
 short_description = "In this version, the Beast only has a year to earn the love of a woman, or his heart will stop.
-It's an interesting twist on the tale, that adds a sense of immediacy to the love story. " slug = "allison-cocianis-beautys-beast" title = "Allison Cociani's Beauty's Beast" youtube_url = ""
+It's an interesting twist on the tale, that adds a sense of immediacy to the love story. " slug = "the-beast-steals-the-show-in-world-premiere-of-beautys-beast" title = "The Beast steals the show in world premiere of Beauty's Beast" youtube_url = ""

 +++